 4. The procedure is intended to provide insight into the root and contributing causes of performance deficiencies, but is not intended to be a substitute for a more focused root cause analysis (or self-assessment) of specific performance issues to be performed by the licensee or by a third party; and

-5. In most cases the licensee has completed a root-cause, extent-of-cause, and extent-of-condition investigation(s) of the performance deficiencies which prompted this inspection and an independent third-party assessment of their safety culture before the NRC this inspection.
-In some cases NRC inspection activities can be deferred when warranted to accommodate a longer time required for the licensee to complete them.
-Flexibility is afforded to perform inspections and safety culture evaluations in parallel with the conduct of .
-A third party assessment is conducted by individuals who are not employees of the plant or the utility operators of the plant.
+5. In most cases the licensee has completed a root-cause, extent-of-cause, and extent-of-condition investigation(s) of the performance deficiencies which prompted this inspection and an independent third-party assessment of their safety culture before the NRC completes this inspection.
+In some cases NRC completion of these inspection activities can be deferred when warranted to accommodate a longer time required for the licensee to complete them.
+Flexibility is afforded to perform inspections of the licensee’s root-cause, extent-of-cause, and extent-of-condition investigation(s) and safety culture evaluations in parallel with the licensee’s conduct of these activities.
+A third party assessment is conducted by individuals who are not employees of the plant or the utility operators of the plant6.
+The breadth and depth of this inspection and its objectives are substantial, consistent with the significant degree of licensee performance degradation necessary to trigger its initiation.
+Conversely, the degree of licensee performance degradation may warrant an early initiation of this inspection to support the NRC’s preliminary assessment of continued operation and consideration of additional regulatory actions.
+The initiation of this inspection should not be delayed while awaiting the licensee’s completion of prolonged root-cause, extent-of-cause, and extent-of-condition investigations, analyses, and corrective action.
+As a result, this inspection may be initiated earlier and remain open longer than most and may yield both interim and final supplemental inspection reports.

 95003-01 INSPECTION OBJECTIVES

-01.01 To provide additional information to be used in deciding whether the continued operation of the facility is acceptable and whether additional regulatory actions are necessary to arrest declining plant performance.
+01.01 To provide timely additional information to be used by the NRC in deciding whether the continued operation of the facility is acceptable and whether additional regulatory actions are necessary to arrest declining plant performance.

 01.02 To provide an independent assessment of the extent of risk significant issues to aid in the determination of whether an unacceptable margin of safety or security exists.